 Photographs, illustrations or other visual materials can really support or enhance your message, whether used online or in print.
-For guidance on finding suitable images, commissioning or taking your own photographs, visit the photography guidance section of the website.
+For guidance on finding suitable images, commissioning a photoshoot and managing consent for photography, visit our photography webpages.

 Using photographs in print publications